-Reverse the ban on federally-approved weed control pesticides.
+✓ Reverse the ban on federally-approved weed control pesticides.

-- Due to significant cost implications and effectiveness concerns, the AMM continues to oppose the cosmetic pesticide ban, as it negatively affects weed control services in local communities. - In order to achieve comparable weed control outcomes, multiple applications of products and additional municipal staff time are required, costing municipalities tens of thousands of dollars while complying with these regulations. - For instance, the City of Steinbach's costs associated with their weed control program have risen tenfold while using alternative products. - Similarly, estimates from other AMM members indicate municipalities are spending 15 to 20 times more to maintain their current weed control programs with alternative products such as Fiesta. - The AMM has confidence in science-based federal regulations regarding the approval of pesticides, as the review process undertaken by Health Canada is rigorous and encompasses public safety review mechanisms. - Banning cosmetic pesticides approved by federal government agencies not only reduces the ability of municipalities to effectively manage weed control programs, but also results in unnecessary financial constraints on municipal budgets. - In 2016, the AMM welcomed the Province's willingness to comprehensively review the Non-Essential Pesticide Use Regulation. - Thus, the AMM would appreciate an update on the provincial review of the Non-Essential Pesticide Use Regulation and government's position moving forward.
+- Due to significant cost implications and effectiveness concerns, the AMM continues to oppose the cosmetic pesticide ban, as it negatively affects weed control services in local communities. - In order to achieve comparable weed control outcomes, multiple applications of products and additional municipal staff time are required to comply with these regulations. - Municipalities are experiencing significant financial pressures due to the pandemic and cannot afford to spend tens of thousands of dollars to maintain their weed control programs with alternative products. - For instance, the City of Steinbach's weed control program have risen tenfold while using alternative products. - Similarly, estimates from other AMM members indicate municipalities are spending 15 to 20 times more to maintain weed control with substitute products such as Fiesta. - The review process undertaken by Health Canada is rigorous and encompasses public safety review mechanisms, thus the AMM has great confidence in science-based federal regulations regarding the approval of pesticides. - Banning cosmetic pesticides approved by federal government agencies not only reduces the ability of municipalities to effectively manage weed control programs, but also results in unnecessary financial constraints on municipal budgets and red tape. - The AMM would appreciate an update on the provincial review of the Non-Essential Pesticide Use Regulation and government's position moving forward.